Atifany/Cub3D/README.md

 ```

 In the game you can use a mouse to rotate the camera, WASD to move on the scene.
+Use Q key to let go the cursor.
+Esc will exit the program.

 ## Known issues